Luizpaludo/Final-Exam-ITAI1378/README.md

 ## How to Run
 1. Install the required libraries listed in `requirements.txt`.
 2. Open `Final_Project_gate_opener.ipynb` in Google Colab or Jupyter Notebook.
+3. Upload the authorized_plates.csv and the My_personal_dataset_2.zip.
-3. Run the notebook cells in order.
+4. Run the notebook cells in order.
-4. Test the system using the provided sample images or your own images.
+5. Test the system using the provided sample images or your own images.

 ---